 Every member of the PLCC has a role to play in meeting these goals.
 The Housing Action Plan provides a set of recommendations matched with partners responsible for leading needed policy, advocacy, educational, administrative or finance work.
-The Purple Line Corridor and the greater Washington metropolitan region are undergoing a period of change with the introduction of light rail transit, the arrival of Amazon's headquarters, continued reshaping of the federal footprint, and one of the most expensive housing markets in the country.
+The Purple Line Corridor and the greater Washington metropolitan region are undergoing a period of change with the introduction of light rail transit, the arrival of Amazon's headquarters, continued reshaping of the federal footprint and one of the most expensive housing markets in the country.
 As such, this plan is a living document that can be further tailored or adapted as significant needs arise or shift between 2019 and 2022.

 Utilizing our collaborative power.
 While not all Housing Action Team members may endorse equally all recommended actions, none raised a fundamental objection by any member.
-Many of recommendations relate to public policies, however, it is not our intent that the public sector alone be responsible for their implementation.
+Many of the recommendations relate to public policies, however, it is not our intent that the public sector alone be responsible for their implementation.

-Our work on implementation is informed by these principles:
+Our work on implementation is informed by these principles, which we will seek to direct our work:

-- (1) We will work in alignment across sectors to produce the best outcomes for residents, businesses and other community stakeholders. - (2) We will work through our recommendations and options with an explicit racial equity lens. - (3) We succeed when the community is engaged and empowered, especially those members who represent some of our most vulnerable populations. - (4) We will leverage and share resources and opportunities, from the financial to the political to the technical to accelerate results, scale impact and create cost-effective solutions.
+(1) We will work in alignment across sectors to produce the best outcomes for residents, businesses and other community stakeholders.

+(2) We will work through our recommendations and options with an explicit racial equity lens.

+(3) We succeed when people and communitiesare engaged and empowered, especially those members who represent some of our must vulnerable populations.

+(4) We will leverage and share resources and opportunities, from the financial to the political to the technical to accelerate results, scale impact and create cost-effective solutions.

-Q7 To create and preserve a diverse mix of housing along the Purple Line, we'll need dedicated sources of public funding to increase access to decent, affordable homes for families and individuals.
-How strongly would you support such an increase in Prince George's and Montgomery, even if it might mean moving some of the funding from other parts of County budgets?
+Q7 To create and preserve a diverse mix of housing along the Purple Line, we'll need dedicated sources of public funding to increase access to decent affordable homes for families and individuals.
+How strongly would you support such and increase in Prince George's and Montgomery, even if it might mean moving some of the funding from other parts of County budgets?

-- · A little more than 58% strongly support or support - · Another 21+% were neutral - Approximately 20% oppose or strongly oppose
+- A little more that 58% strongly support

+- Another 21+% were neutral

+- Approximately 20% oppose or strongly oppose